Agent Skills: Skill purpose

 • What can be done about it?

-• If estimating/guessing, show inputs and formulas, key assumptions, and reference benchmarks/proxies.
-The logic should be transparent and auditable.
+• If estimating/guessing, show inputs and formulas, key assumptions, and reference benchmarks/proxies; Logic should be transparent and auditable

-• All intermediate and final results (figures) should be auditable (tracebale, verifiable, reproducible) from their sources and assumptions through business logic to the results.
+• All intermediate and final version of results (figures) should be auditable (traceable, verifiable, reproducible) from their sources and assumptions through business logic to the results

 • Save all found relevant sources as files (original and Markdowned)